212e: Two-year Home Residency Requirement

-The two-year home-country residence requirement (212(e)) affects some J-1 Exchange Visitors and their J-2 dependents.
-Please see the United States Department of State’s website for more information.
+The two-year home-country residence requirement affects some J-1 Exchange Visitors and their J-2 dependents.
+See the United States Department of State’s Website for more information.

 The information below summarizes some very complex and sensitive issues.
 It is intended only to help you understand the nature of the requirement, not to serve as a legal reference.
 Do not assume, from reading this web page, that you are or are not subject to the requirement.
-Please consult an ISSS advisor if you have questions.
+Consult an ISSS advisor.

 The intent of the requirement is to have the home country benefit from the Exchange Visitor’s experience in the United States.
 Exchange Visitors come to this country for a specific objective such as a program of study or a research project.

 The requirement is intended to prevent a participant who is subject from staying longer than necessary for the objective, and to ensure that he or she will spend at least two years in the home country before coming back to the United States for a long-term stay.